-Join Chu-An Liu for an online event, part of the Econometrics Research Seminar Series, Spring Term 2022
+Join us for this weeks Econometrics Research Seminar, Spring Term 2022

 Chu-An Liu from the Institute of Economics, Academia Sinica will present their research on Model Averaging Prediction by K-Fold Cross-Validation